phoenixframework/phoenix/guides/authn_authz/scopes.md

 $ mix phx.gen.live Blog Post posts title:string body:text
 ```

 This creates a new `Blog` context, with a `Post` resource.
-To ensure the scope is available, for LiveViews the routes in your `router.ex` must be added to a `live_session` that includes at least the `:mount_current_scope` hook.
-Most of the time, we want to also require authentication, in which case the `required_authenticated_user` section is more appropriate:
+To ensure the scope is available, for LiveViews the routes in your `router.ex` must be added to a `live_session` that ensures the user is authenticated.
+In which case, within the aptly named `required_authenticated_user` section:

 ```diff
    scope "/", MyAppWeb do